Where is Church?

 He had taken a time-out from attending, only recently returning for the sake of his kids.
 After bouncing around a bit, he eventually “settled” on one.
 He says it’s okay.
 He likes the pastor and the people are nice, but he longs for more than “surface” relationships.

-So I went to “church” last Tuesday, and then on Saturday, and I will go again this Sunday morning.
+So I went to church last Tuesday and then on Saturday.
+I will go again this Sunday.
+But I’m sure my Sunday experience won’t match what I relished on Tuesday and Saturday.